cpp-linter/clang-tools-docker/README.md

 -checks=boost-*,bugprone-*,performance-*,readability-*,portability-*,modernize-*,clang-analyzer-cplusplus-*,clang-analyzer-*,cppcoreguidelines-*
 ```

-### Specific version in `Dockerfile`
+### Use specific tag in `Dockerfile`

-If you want to use a specific version of clang-tools, you can build the Dockerfile by passing `--build-arg`
+If you want to use a specific tag of clang-tools, you can build image by passing `--build-arg`

 ```Dockerfile
 ARG TAG=12